 When I started seminary in 1967, Jesus’ command in Matthew 28:18–20 to “make disciples” baffled me.
 There was something cryptic and mysterious about it, seemingly understood by only an initiated few.
 At the same time, Jesus’ words demanded comprehension and performance, and this started a pilgrimage of seeking to understand and practice “making disciples.”
 After thirty-four years of pastoring in the United States and now after seven years as a seminary teacher in Uganda, I am still learning.
 Let’s look together at three simple questions: (1) What is a disciple?
 (2) How are disciples made?
-(3) What kinds …
+(3) What kinds of disciple-making …

 Dr. Dave Eby is a teaching elder in the Presbyterian Church in America and is the founding dean of Westminster Seminary in Kampala, Uganda, which began in 2007.